Latvia adopted the euro on 1 January 2014.

 To help launch the currency, the European Central Bank and Latvijas Banka prepared a communication campaign, including two short videos for television.

-Latvia will become the 18th member of the EU to join the euro area.
+On 1 January 2014 Latvia became the 18th member of the EU to join the euro area.

 Following Croatia’s accession in July 2013, the EU now has 28 members in total.